 The Lewis Chessmen/ The Easter Island statues

-Bridget Telfer, the museum’s Volunteer Co-ordinator, was involved in a knowledge exchange programme with the British Museum.
+Bridget Telfer, the museum’s Volunteer Co-ordinator, was involved in a Knowledge Exchange programme (kindly supported by the Vivmar Foundation) with the British Museum.
 Concluding her fascinating story of her experiences there…

 One of the British Museum’s handling desks